 • He has briefed Vice-President Al Gore and the president of MIT, Dr. Charles Vest, on the interaction dynamics of high performance teams.

-• He is currently developing high performance teams at BCI, BHP-Billiton, and CODELCO.
+• He is currently developing high performance teams at BCI, Banchile, BHP-Billiton, Codelco, and Telefónica.

 - Applied Social Psychology